Delosperma congestum L.Bolus

 Gold Nugget Ice Plant

-Delosperma congestum is a true alpine species that forms a spreading carpet up to 1 inch (2.5 cm) tall.
-It is an evergreen perennial with semi-woody stems and glossy, succulent, pale green leaves.
-The leaves change to a reddish maroon color during winter.
-The flowers are daisy-like, bright golden yellow and appear densely above the foliage during summer.
+Delosperma congestum is an alpine succulent that forms a spreading carpet of semi-woody stems and glossy pale green leaves that change to a reddish or maroon color during winter.
+It grows up to 1 inch (2.5 cm) tall.
+Flowers are daisy-like, bright golden yellow, and appear densely above the foliage during summer.

 USDA hardiness zones 5a to 10b: from −20 °F (−28.9 °C) to 40 °F (+4.4 °C).